 Modern drive plants and power systems like hybrid drives and microgrids combine many different elements.
 One of them is the combustion engine.
 This is where MTU has focused its core expertise for more than 100 years.
 “The combustion engine is the core component in our systems and it will continue to be our great passion.
 We have always led the world in this field and we will continue to take pride in that role,” emphasized Executive Vice President R&D Dr Martin Teigeler.
 Engineers at MTU are currently concentrating on three primary areas: continuing to cut fuel consumption, improving emissions and building even tougher engines.

-“Fuel consumption is always a major issue,” confirmed Martin Gebhardt who heads new engine construction and integration at MTU.
+“Fuel consumption is always a major issue,” confirmed Martin Gebhardt who heads construction and further development of Series 4000 engines at MTU.
 If engines consume less, customers benefit from lower operating costs.
 At the same time, the engines produce less CO2.
 And because CO2 is a greenhouse gas and contributes to climate change, its reduction must be the ongoing aim.

 Actual emissions are what count